akeneo/pim-helpcenter/content/md/what-is/what-about-reference-entities.md

 # How to create your 1st reference entity and its records?

-From a single place, in a dedicated "Entities" menu, you can create your first reference entity, define its records structure, create and enrich its records.
+From a single place, in a dedicated `Entities` menu, you can create your first reference entity, define its records structure, create and enrich its records.
 Let's go!
 1. [Create your first family variant](/articles/manage-your-families.html#create-a-family-variant)
 1. [Create your first product model ](/articles/create-a-product.html#create-a-product-model)
 1. [Enrich your products with variants](/articles/enrich-products-variants.html)